Group actions on spheres with rank one isotropy: The Proof of Theorem A

 \section{The Proof of Theorem A}

-In this section we establish our main technique for constructing actions on homotopy spheres, based on a given $\cP$-representation, where $\cP = \bigcup \{\cF_p \vv p \in \cS_G\}$ denote the family of all $p$ -subgroups of $G$, for the primes $p$ in a given set $\cS_G$ (see Definitions \ref{def:sylowrep} and \ref{def:allprimes}).
+In this section we establish our main technique for constructing actions on homotopy spheres, based on a given collection of $\cF_p$-representations, for the primes $p\in \PG$, where $\cF_p$ denotes the family of all $p$-power order subgroups of $G$ (see Definitions \ref{def:sylowrep} and \ref{def:allprimes}).
 Theorem A stated in the introduction will follow from this theorem almost immediately once we use the family of $p$-effective characters constructed by M.~A.~Jackson \cite{jackson1}.
 The main technical theorem is the following: